Transnational Radical Party: "Italian plague", decline and internal crisis

-Despite its successes worldwide, the TRP and its initiatives mostly failed to find space on the local press in Italy, which has often focused merely on the internal conflicts within the Radical world.
+Radicals have often accused the Italian media of ignoring their initiatives and focusing merely on internal conflicts within the Radical world.
 The inadequate information on Radical initiatives by the Italian media has been meticulously verified by the TRP-sponsored Centro d'Ascolto dell'Informazione Radiotelevisiva and produced several sentences featuring compensations to be paid by RAI, the Italian public broadcaster, and commercial TV as well.
 Some confusion came from the fact that since the 2000s, rather than highlighting its expansion abroad, the TRP has preferred to focus on the "Case Italy", emblematic of the decadence of a constitutional political system into a "real democracy", that is to say a formal democracy in which its very institutions substantially act in contrast with the constitution.
 According to the TRP, Italy has become a "partycratic regime" and, as such, has started to spread the "plague" of "real democracy" around the democratic world.
 That was denounced by Radicals within international organisations and though the publication of a "yellow book" on the "Italian plague".

 However, the TRP effectively suffered internal problems too.
 In 2003 Dupuis resigned from secretary because of serious political differences with Pannella.
 In 2011–14 Demba Traoré, a politician from Mali, served briefly as secretary: he left the party without officially resigning, after being returned to the government of his own country.
-The TRP was later provisionally run by a committee, known as the "Senate" (Senato), led by Pannella and composed of the party's leading members.
+The TRP was later provisionally run by a committee, known as the "senate", led by Pannella and composed of the party's leading members.

-Re-organisation and split of the Italian Radicals
+Re-organisation and break-up with Italian Radicals

 After the death of Pannella in May 2016, an extraordinary congress was convened in September to overcome the long inactivity due to the absence of the secretary, as well as the economic problems undermining the party's viability.
 The congress adopted with 178 votes in favour, 79 against and 13 abstentions on the final resolution: